storygraph/crabby/README.md

 # Install the requirements like so.
 (source .venv/bin/activate && pip install -r requirements.txt)
+make fetch-lang-mdl

+# To test relation extraction run.
+# It is being thaught over the dataset from semval2010-task8.
+make test-relex

 # To test transe run.
 make test-transe